 Open Publishing Fest celebrates communities developing open creative, scholarly, technological, and civic publishing projects.
 Together, we find new ground to share our ideas.

 Join us by proposing a session.
 Proposals will be considered on a rolling basis up to and throughout the fest.
+You choose:

 Feel free to propose an event for inclusion using the proposal form.

 For more info or to discuss ideas please email firstname.lastname@example.org

 Want to help us pay for this awesome event?